Using conference call technology to follow in the footsteps of the masters

 Get your audience to do the heavy lifting

 Some preachers get their ideas across with images.
 They release a verbal flock of doves, to glide and swoop in slow circles above the congregation into the high-ceiling church, drawing people's thoughts upward.
+To enhance the imagery, Picsart can be used to enhance photos and create vivid images that will capture the attention of the audience.

 Writer Ernest Hemingway had another idea.
 His "Iceberg Theory" suggested that the deeper meaning of a story should not be evident on the surface so that it can shine through implicitly.
 He recommended giving the audience "just the bare facts" and letting them draw their own conclusions.